 Rating President Trump’s First 2 Years

 It’s 2 years in on Donald Trump’s presidency and seems like everyone’s coming out with their own 2 year report on his performance.
-Here’s a Presidential report card with a twist.
+Here’s a new broader, more comprehensive Presidential report card with a twist.
 It covers the key items but goes further to discuss how Trump can get an A+ rating.

 If you voted for the Democrats, the ratings on President Trump you’ve read were likely ultra-negative and defamatory, perhaps laced with profanity and accusations.
 If you voted Republican, you may not have read anything positive.
 So, let’s explore that here.

 Before we assess his first 2 years, we should remember just how difficult it is to turn a country around.
 In 2016, the US was a mess with high debt, outrageous persistent trade deficits with no end in sight, and an economy fueled only by quantitative easing.

 This transition to America First means multi-national companies leveraging cheap Asian labor/manufacturing will lose and new US businesses would succeed in their place.
 Transition means discomfort and anger and financial losses for investment funds and the wealthy, along with humiliation for the democrats.

 How Trump Rates Himself?
 Well, he has a different version that’s a little too rosy, but the truth is that he’s created a US economy ready to grow.

 Why Trump Came to Power

 I want to mention that I’m not saying I like Donald Trump, as his corrosive personality and lack of compassion are well known.
 And some of his comments are awful.
 However his mission to mend the United States for the greater good trumps all his personal faults.